PCB vs PCBA: What Are the Differences and How to Choose the Right Service for Your Project

 FAQs

-An Integrated Circuit (IC) is one part, like a brick.
-A PCBA is the whole functioning circuit board, like a house.
-The IC is only a single part among many on the PCBA.
+An Integrated Circuit (IC) is a single electronic component, like one brick in a building.
+A PCBA (Printed Circuit Board Assembly) is the complete functioning circuit board containing many components, including ICs, resistors, capacitors, connectors, and more.
+The IC is only one part of the overall PCBA.

-- Bill of Materials (BOM) (the component list)
+- Bill of Materials (BOM) – The complete component list

-- Centroid File (component placement coordinates for machines)
+- Centroid (Pick-and-Place) File – Component placement coordinates used by SMT machines

 Conclusion